European Securities and Markets Authority

-The European Securities and Markets Authority (ESMA) is an independent European Union Authority located in Paris.
+The European Securities and Markets Authority (ESMA) is an agency of the European Union located in Paris.

 ESMA replaced the Committee of European Securities Regulators (CESR) on 1 January 2011.
-It is one of the three new European Supervisory Authorities set up within the European System of Financial Supervisors.
+It is one of three European Supervisory Authorities set up within the European System of Financial Supervision in Paris, together with the European Banking Authority (EBA) also in Paris and the European Insurance and Occupational Pensions Authority (EIOPA) in Frankfurt.